vegaprotocol/specs/protocol/0092-SAMM-spot_automated_market_maker.md

 The concentrated liquidity market maker consists of a liquidity curve of prices specified by a given `upper price` at which the market maker will be fully in the `quote` currency and a `lower price` at which the market maker will be fully in the `base` currency.
 This is configured through a number of parameters:

-- **Upper Price**: The base price is the central price for the market maker.
-When trading at this level the market maker will have a position fully in the `quote` currency.
-Volumes for prices below this level will be taken from the curve and no volumes will be offered above it.
+- **Upper Price**: The maximum price bound for market making.
+Prices between the `lower price` and this price will have volume placed, with no orders above this price.
+At this price the AMM will be fully in the `quote` currency.
-- **Lower Price**: The maximum price bound for market making.
+- **Lower Price**: The minimum price bound for market making.
 Prices between the `upper price` and this price will have volume placed, with no orders below this price.
+At this price the AMM will be fully in the `base` currency.
 - **Reference Price**: The price at which the specified commitment amount is the account's balance of that token (e.g. if this is the current market price, the commitment amount specified is exactly what will be taken).
 Note that by design if this price is above the `upper price` a non-zero base commitment specification is invalid, as is a non-zero quote commitment specification if this is below the `lower price`.
 - One of:
   - **Commitment Base**: This is the initial volume of base token to transfer into the sub account for use in market making.
 If this amount is not currently available in the main account's general account the transaction will fail.
 If specified, the amount of quote token to transfer is implied from current market conditions.